On this page

-Wire reads Google Search Console data into a local SQLite database and uses it to make every content decision.
+Wire reads live search data into a local SQLite database and uses it to make every content decision.
 No guessing which pages need work.
 The database tells you what Google sees, and Wire acts on it.

 The Data Pipeline